Cardinals vs. Rays Player Props Betting Odds

-Player prop bet options for Wander Franco, Nolan Arenado and others are listed when the Tampa Bay Rays host the St. Louis Cardinals at Tropicana Field on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Wander Franco, Nolan Arenado and others in the Tampa Bay Rays-St. Louis Cardinals matchup at Tropicana Field on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!